It depends if it's an emergency or not.

 In a medical emergency, call 999 and ask for an ambulance.
 You will not have to pay to be taken to hospital in an emergency.

-A medical emergency is when someone is in a critical or life-threatening situation.
+A medical emergency is when someone is seriously ill or injured and their life is at risk.

 Non-emergency hospital visits

-Hospital parking can be expensive and/or limited, and you may not be able to leave your car there overnight.
-So you may want to try and get a friend or relative to take you to hospital and collect you after you've been discharged.
+Hospital parking can be expensive and limited, and you may not be able to leave your car there overnight.
+So you may want to ask a friend or relative to take you to hospital and collect you after you've been discharged.

 You can search for your local hospital to check its parking facilities.